bravoka/Pull-Files-using-Powershell/README.md

 # Pull Files using Powershell

-I needed a simple automated method of pulling log files from around 1000 devices each night.
+I wrote a simple automated script to pull log files from around 1000 devices each night.
 Feel free to use it as a template or reference for your own project.
 It had to download roughly 20 MB of log files a day.
 It utilizes the Invoke-Parallel cmdlet for Runspaces to speed up the process.

 Some notes for why I did things this way include: